 Peak XV

-Mount Everest was initially named "Peak XV" during the Great Survey of India in the 19th century.
-At that time, the British were unaware of a widely accepted local name, so they used a numerical designation.
-In 1865, the mountain was officially renamed Mount Everest after Sir George Everest, the surveyor general of India.
+Mount Everest was initially named "Peak XV" in the 19th-century Great Survey of India.
+Since no generally accepted local name was known to the British then, they used a numerical designation.
+In 1865, Mount Everest officially got its name after Sir George Everest, the then-serving surveyor general of India.

 Different Climbing Routes on Mount Everest